 In the 20th century, one memorable milestone was the introduction of the humble ATM machine.
 Enfield in North London had the honour of welcoming the world’s first ATM, which was installed at a Barclays bank branch in 1967.

 History of contactless payments

 A breakthrough in Near Field Communication (NFC) technology, where data could be transmitted through short radio waves, led to the arrival of contactless payments.
 The first UK contactless payment card was introduced by Barclays in 2007, and by 2011, the first contactless mobile payments were available.
-Prior to that, Chip and PIN technology had been available in the UK since 2004, so customers had to input their four-digit PIN in order to make a payment on a card machine.
+Prior to that, Chip and PIN technology for card machines had been available in the UK since 2004, so customers had to input their four-digit PIN in order to make a payment on a card machine.

 By 2014, Apple Pay and Google Pay were launched, and today, there are no shortage of devices where customers can make contactless payments – from smartwatches to wristbands.
 And most recently in October 2021, the contactless payment limit increased from £45 to £100 in the UK.